greggman/jsgist/README.md

   so when reading we stop when we hit that id.

   (unless control is pressed or something to reset)

+- [ ] Store list in gist?

+  As it is to get the list of gists it has to get all your gists' meta data and then filter by those that have `jsgist.json`.

+  The problem with storing the list as a gist

+  1. You need to know which gist (which you can search and then remember client side)
+  2. You need to fetch the directory gist, update, and write it back on every save.
+  3. You need to handle the directory getting too large and so needing multiple gists
+  4. It will almost always be your newest gist

 - [ ] show revisions and forks